 Unlike vitamin K1, which is abundant in leafy greens, vitamin K2 is found almost exclusively in animal foods — the main exception being a fermented soybean product called natto, which has a taste that can be euphemistically described as “acquired” (32).

-And one intervention trial found that when participants were put on a high-plant, low-meat (less than two ounces daily) diet, the main determinant of their fecal K2 levels was the proportion of Prevotella, Bacteroides and Escheria/Shigella species in their gut (
+And one intervention study found that when participants were put on a high plant, low meat (less than 2 ounces daily) diet, the main determinant of their fecal K2 levels was the proportion of Prevotella, Bacteroides, and Escherichia/Shigella species in their gut (

-Although research on the topic is scant, this could feasibly rob vegans (and some vegetarians) of the many gifts K2 bestows — potentially contributing to dental problems, a greater risk of bone fractures and reduced protection against diabetes, cardiovascular disease and certain cancers.
+Although research on the topic is scant, this could feasibly rob vegans (and some vegetarians) of the many gifts K2 bestows — potentially contributing to dental problems, a greater risk of bone fractures, and reduced protection against diabetes, cardiovascular disease, and certain cancers.

 Conversely, people with a robust, K2-synthesizing microbiome (or who otherwise identify as natto gourmands) might be able to obtain enough of this vitamin on a vegan diet.

-In fact, some of the most famous plant-based diets hover around the 80% carb mark (coming mostly from starchy grains, legumes and tubers), including the Pritikin Program, the Dean Ornish Program, the McDougall Program and Caldwell Esselstyn’s diet for heart disease reversal (38,
+In fact, some of the most famous plant-based diets hover around the 80% carb mark (coming mostly from starchy grains, legumes, and tubers), including the Pritikin Program, Dean Ornish Program, McDougall Program, and Caldwell Esselstyn’s diet for heart disease reversal (38,

-While these diets have an impressive track record on the whole — Esselstyn’s program, for instance, effectively slashed cardiac events in those who diligently adhered — some people report less savory results after switching to high-starch vegan diets (42).
+While these diets have an impressive track record on the whole, Esselstyn’s program, for instance, effectively slashed cardiac events in those who diligently adhered — some people report less savory results after switching to high starch vegan diets (42).

-Depending on how many copies of the amylase-coding gene (AMY1) we carry, along with lifestyle factors like stress and circadian rhythms, amylase levels can range from “barely detectable” to 50% of the total protein in our saliva (43).
+Depending on how many copies of the amylase-coding gene (AMY1) you carry, along with lifestyle factors like stress and circadian rhythms, amylase levels can range from “barely detectable” to 50% of the total protein in your saliva (

-Here’s why this matters: amylase production strongly influences how we metabolize starchy foods — and whether those foods send our blood sugar on a gravity-defying rollercoaster or on a more leisurely undulation.
+Here’s why this matters: Amylase production strongly influences how you metabolize starchy foods — and whether those foods send your blood sugar on a gravity-defying rollercoaster or more leisurely undulation.

-Although the amylase issue is relevant to anyone with a mouth, plant-based diets centered on grains, legumes and tubers (like the aforementioned Pritikin, Ornish, McDougall and Esselstyn programs) are likely to bring any latent carb intolerance to the fore.
+Although the amylase issue is relevant to anyone with a mouth, plant-based diets centered on grains, legumes, and tubers (like the aforementioned Pritikin, Ornish, McDougall, and Esselstyn programs) are likely to bring any latent carb intolerance to the fore.

-For low amylase producers, radically upping starch intake could have devastating consequences — potentially leading to poor blood sugar regulation, low satiation and weight gain.
+For low amylase producers, radically upping starch intake could have devastating consequences — potentially leading to poor blood sugar regulation, low satiation, and weight gain.

-Bottom Line: Salivary amylase levels influence how well (or how poorly) different people do on starchy vegan or vegetarian diets.
+Salivary amylase levels influence how well (or how poorly) different people do on starchy vegan or vegetarian diets.

-Although it hasn’t received as much media airtime as some other nutrients-du-jour (like omega-3 fatty acids and vitamin D), it’s no less important — choline deficiency is a major player in fatty liver disease, a skyrocketing problem in Westernized nations (48).
+Although it hasn’t received as much media airtime as some other nutrients-du-jour (like omega-3 fatty acids and vitamin D), it’s no less important.
+In fact, choline deficiency is a major player in fatty liver disease, a skyrocketing problem in Westernized nations (48).

 In general, the most choline-abundant foods are animal products — with egg yolks and liver dominating the charts, and other meats and seafood also containing decent amounts.
 A wide variety of plant foods contain much more modest levels of choline (50).

-In many cases, the small amounts of choline offered by plant foods, combined with the choline synthesized through the PEMT pathway, can be enough to collectively meet our choline needs — no eggs or meat required.
+In many cases, the small amounts of choline offered by plant foods, combined with the choline synthesized through the PEMT pathway, can be enough to collectively meet your choline needs — no eggs or meat required.

 But for vegans, it’s not always smooth sailing on the choline front.

 First, despite efforts to establish adequate intake (AI) levels for choline, people’s individual requirements can vary tremendously — and what looks like enough choline on paper can still lead to deficiency.

 Due to estrogen’s role in boosting PEMT activity, postmenopausal women (who have lower estrogen levels and stymied choline-synthesizing abilities) need to eat more choline than women who are still in their reproductive years (

-One study found that women carrying a MTHFD1 G1958A polymorphism (related to folate) were 15 times more susceptible to developing organ dysfunction on a low-choline diet (57).
+One study found that women carrying a MTHFD1 G1958A polymorphism (related to folate) were 15 times more susceptible to developing organ dysfunction on a low choline diet (

 Although further research is needed, there’s also some evidence that the rs12676 polymorphism in the choline dehydrogenase (CHDH) gene makes people more susceptible to choline deficiency — meaning they need a higher dietary intake to stay healthy (

-So, what does this mean for people who drop high-choline animal foods from their diet?
+So, what does this mean for people who drop high choline animal foods from their diet?
 If someone has normal choline requirements and a fortunate assortment of genes, it’s possible to stay choline-replete on a vegan diet (and certainly as a vegetarian who eats eggs).

-But for new or soon-to-be mothers, men or postmenopausal women with lower estrogen levels, as well as people with one of the many gene mutations that inflate choline requirements, plants alone might not supply enough of this critical nutrient.
+But for new or soon-to-be mothers, men, or postmenopausal women with lower estrogen levels, as well as people with one of the many gene mutations that inflate choline requirements, plants alone might not supply enough of this critical nutrient.

-Bottom Line: Variations in PEMT activity and individual choline requirements can determine whether someone can (or can’t) get enough choline on a vegan diet.
+Variations in PEMT activity and individual choline requirements can determine whether someone can (or can’t) get enough choline on a vegan diet.

-When the right genetic (and microbial) elements are in place, vegan diets — supplemented with the requisite vitamin B12 — have a greater chance of meeting a person’s nutritional needs.
+When the right genetic (and microbial) elements are in place, vegan diets — when supplemented with the requisite vitamin B12 — have a greater chance of meeting a person’s nutritional needs.

-But science is increasingly supporting the idea that individual variation drives the human response to different diets.
+Science is increasingly supporting the idea that individual variation drives the human response to different diets.
 Some people are simply better equipped to glean what they need from plant foods — or produce what they need with the fabulous mechanics of the human body.